leifhka/putmop/README.md

 This game is far from finished...

-## Future work
+## TODOs

 * Implement the rest of the bot's commands
+* Make it possible to configure init-values via command line args.
 * Add a high-score based on the sum of the cell-wise diff between the original world and the current world upon graceful exit.
 So more cells edited gives a higher score.
-* Make more TODOs so it looks like the game is far from finished.
-* Add the TODOs from the previous point to this list.
-* Do all the TODOs in this list.
-* Remove the TODOs that have been done.